joergschultzelutter/pypi-publish-workflow/README.md

 ## Running the Github Action

-This Github action will do the following __whenever a new release is published__:
+This Github action will do the following __whenever a new release/pre-release is published for the 'master' branch__:

 - Read the Python file and extract the version information, based on the given Regex.
 Abort job if no match was found.
 - Check if the Github ``ref_type`` has the value ``tag``.
 This is only the case when you drafted a new release.
 Otherwise, this value is likely set to ``master``.
 Abort job in case of a mismatch.
 - Check if the Github ``ref_name`` is equal to the extracted version from you Python file.
 Abort job in case of a mismatch.
+This will prevent issues where there is a mismatch between your Github release version (tag) and the one in the Python file.
 - Build the PyPi package.
-Deploy it to PyPi Test and (if successful) PyPi Prod.
+Deploy it to PyPi Test and (if successful AND not a pre-release) PyPi Prod.

 This job will be triggered for releases AND prereleases in 'created' state (read: you tag a (pre)release in Github).
 Releases will be pushed to both PyPi Test and Prod whereas prereleases will only be pushed to PyPi Test.